 This includes 32 fully flat business class seats with direct aisle access (I reviewed this product between Newark and Tel Aviv)…

 EL AL’s 787 business class seat

-EL AL has come a long way in modernizing their fleet, as the airline has retired their 747s and now primarily uses 787s and 777s for their long haul flights.
-We’ve seen some interesting new growth with these 787s, like once weekly flights to both Las Vegas and Orlando.
+EL AL has come a long way in terms of modernizing their fleet, as the airline has retired their 747s and now primarily uses 787s and 777s for their long haul flights.

 What do you make of EL AL testing the Australia market?